nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Usa *heredocs strings* con markdown para la documentación. / Use *heredocs strings* with markdown for documentation.
+1. Use *heredocs strings* with markdown for documentation.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     defmodule SomeModule do
       @moduledoc "About the module"
     end